waiwaibigface/UVSA/README.md

 │   └── 326_156.png
 ```
 ## Recommend
-:star:We sincerely recommend some related papers:
+:star: We sincerely recommend some related papers:

 CVPR23 - [A Dynamic Multi-Scale Voxel Flow Network for Video Prediction](https://github.com/hzwer/CVPR2023-DMVFN?tab=readme-ov-file)

 IEEE22 - [ZoeDepth: Zero-shot Transfer by Combining Relative and Metric Depth](https://github.com/isl-org/ZoeDepth)
 ## Statement
-This work is intended solely for academic research purposes.
+:bookmark_tabs: This work is intended solely for academic research purposes.
 It incorporates certain image and video content sourced from the internet, for which the original authors and titles could not be accurately identified.
 If the author can contact the publisher after discovering this, we will mark it in time, with special thanks!
 ## Contact
-:open_hands:If you have any questions or suggestions, please contact Nan Wang(wangnanseu@163.com).
+:open_hands: If you have any questions or suggestions, please contact Nan Wang(wangnanseu@163.com).
 ## Citation
 Please cite the following paper if this work helps your research: